 If there were just one concept of Italian cooking you would like Americans to come away with, what would that be?

-That culturally, cooking is more a reason to get people together, talking, loving each other, participating in a communal activity.
-In Italy it’s not the mere final product laid out on the table that counts, or the meticulous preparation, it’s rather the entire process that leads up to it.
+Culturally, cooking is more a reason to get people together, talking, loving each other, and participating in a communal activity.
+In Italy, it's not the mere final product laid out on the table that counts or the meticulous preparation; it's rather the entire process that leads up to it.

-Smelling, admiring and buying the ingredients.
-Helping with the chopping and seasoning, preparing together, setting the table and uncorking the wine in company.
-Laughing, exchanging emotions and putting life and its toils on hold for a few hours.
+Smelling, admiring, and buying the ingredients.
+Helping with the chopping and seasoning, preparing together, setting the table and uncorking the wine in the company.
+Laughing, exchanging emotions, and putting life and its toils on hold for a few hours.
 Sitting around a table and enjoying the passage of time.
 Meals are not only all about food.

 I had a wonderful time!
 This was fun.